 Shearwater Biologging Data Analysis

 This page provides a collection of Python scripts for analysing biologging data downloaded from BiP, focusing on movement, diving behaviour, and activity patterns of seabirds, particularly shearwaters.
-The scripts cover multiple data types, including GPS, depth, temperature, and acceleration data, and support analyses ranging from dive detection and acceleration-based profiling to trip analysis and First Passage Time (FPT) analysis.
+The scripts cover multiple data types, including GPS, depth, temperature, and acceleration data, and support analyses ranging from trip analysis and First Passage Time (FPT) analysis to dive detection and acceleration-based profiling.

 The page includes several scripts that can be used independently or in combination: